 Dogs are den animals—they like having secure, clean, semi-darkened nesting spaces, away from distractions and elimination areas.
-Crate-training utilizes this instinct to aid house training, provide security when you can not be around, and to give your dog a safe haven when he is stressed out.
+Crate training utilizes this instinct to aid house training, provide security when you can not be around, and give your dog a safe haven when he is stressed out.
 Crate-training is not punishment nor should it be used in this way.

 Dogs that suffer separation anxiety are ideal candidates for crate-training.
 Crate-training is also ideal if you’re having house-breaking problems or just busy households.
 Crate-training also is ideal for young puppies who don’t have control over their bladder and bowels yet.

 Any age is a good age to start crate training.

 What differs is the time between day one and acceptance by your dog as their crate being a haven.
 Introducing your dog to the crate should involve a desensitization period, praise and rewards should be associated with the crate and plenty of patience on your part.
 If you make the crate a place of desirability, your dog will start seeing it that way too.